msquidward17/project1/README.md

 ·Create four “stubs” - four empty HTML webpages with the proper HTML5 structure and no content. --DONE

-·Make sure the entire website works correctly, and make sure all validation passed (within reason)
+·Make sure the entire website works correctly, and make sure all validation passed (within reason) --DONE

 ·Also make sure the website is optimized and all file and folder names are correct --DONE